DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-25-filter-by-subject.md

 The scrollable region is indicated by a cut-off mid-way through a checkbox, a bottom border and custom styles to display a scrollbar.

+The scroll area shows 4 and half subjects to help users realise there are are other subjects in the list.
+This smaller height lets users move to a filter below.

 If there are 15 subjects or fewer, the subject filter will be displayed as a simple list of checkboxes.

 When a subject has been selected and the filters have been applied, the remove filter tags are displayed under ‘selected filters’ at the top of the filter panel.
 They’re also displayed at the top of the subject filter since they may be hidden outside the visible scrollable region.